BorgWarner Inc.

 The following occupations faced the risk of exposure to BorgWarner’s asbestos products:

 Occupational exposure is one of the leading causes of death associated with asbestos.
-A 2022 report by the European Commission noted that in 2019 alone, over 70,000 workers died from past exposure to asbestos.
+A 2022 report by the European Commission noted that in 2019 alone, more than 70,000 workers died from past exposure to asbestos.